irsbugs/wlug-agm/2021-01-25/README.md

 The AGM concluded at 9:15 pm.

-This document was converted from tikiwiki to gfm (github format markdown) format by Ian Stewart.
+This document was converted from tikiwiki to gfm (github flavoured markdown) format by Ian Stewart.
 2022-02-08.
 This is 2021-01-25/README.md file